mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 Two-factor authentication: unambiguous identification of users by means of the combination of two different components.
 For example, to withdraw cash from an ATM, you need both a card and a PIN code.
 These components may be something that the user knows, something that the user possesses or something that is inseparable from the user.

-Many Nexmo customers authenticate their users by sending them a PIN code in an [SMS](#sms).
+Many Vonage customers authenticate their users by sending them a PIN code in an [SMS](#sms).
 The user authenticates by entering the PIN into the customer's UI.
 An example of usage is where the customer requires a password reset.
 In this case, the two components are the account details and possession of the phone number registered to that account.

 See the [Wikipedia article](https://en.wikipedia.org/wiki/Two-factor_authentication).